Understanding Airline Pilot Seniority: Key Factors and Benefits

 How to Build Airline Pilot Seniority

 Although this might seem obvious, there is a strategy.
-For example, no new pilot will be hired upon completion of flight training as a Captain at United or Delta.
+For example, neither United nor Delta will hire a pilot as a Captain upon completion of flight training.
 However, many Captains at Delta Air Lines were first hired by a regional airlines, such as Endeavor Air.
 Endeavor operates as Delta Connections for Delta.
 Another example would be Envoy Air, a regional airline for American Airlines.

 These regional airlines act as feeders to the legacy airlines.
 If you begin flying as a First Officer at Envoy, you’ll eventually become Captain.
 After that, you are on track to become a First Officer at American.